swlaschin/fsharpforfunandprofit.com/_posts/2015-08-14-list-module-functions.md

 For the function signatures I will use `list` as the standard collection type.
 The signatures for the `seq` and `array` versions will be similar.

-Many of these functions are not yet documented on MSDN so I’m going to link directly to the source code on GitHub, which has the up-to-date comments.
+Many of these functions are not yet documented on MSDN so I'm going to link directly to the source code on GitHub, which has the up-to-date comments.
 Click on the function name for the link.

 ## Note on availability